-TROLLS, foul monsters created by Morgoth, including Gothmog, Warlord of the Host of Gorgoroth, and Bert, Tom, and William, who argued over the proper way to cook Dwarves This volume describes Hobbits, the Little People often ignored in the histories: Dwarves, the Children of Aule; Ents, the Guardians. of the Forests: and Orcs and Trolls, creatures perverted by Morgoth to serve his evil ends.
+This volume describes Hobbits, the Little People often ignored in the histories; Dwarves, the Children of Aule; Ents, the Guardians of the Forests; and Orcs and Trolls, creatures perverted by Morgoth to serve his evil ends.
 Each is described by appearance, motivation, characteristics, and background.
 Game statistics for the MERP and Rolemaster game systems are included.
-These stats can be easily converted to most major FRP systems.
+These stats can be easily converted to most major FRP systems,

-1988 TOLLIEN ENTERFRISES.
-THE LORD OF THE RINGS and THE HORBIT and all characters and places therein are trademark properties of TOLKIEN ENTERPRISES, a distaller of ELAN MERCHANDISING, INC., Britishy, Ca. No unauthorized use permitted.
+1988 TOLUEN ENTERPRISES.
+THE LORD OF THE RINGS and THE HOBBIT and at characters and places therein are trademark properties of TOLKIEN ENTERPRISES, a division of ELAN MERCHANDISING, INC., Berkefty, Ga.
+No unauthorized use permitted.